gaurangsathaye/JavaLRUMemoryDiskCache/README.md

     }

     /*
-        You decide if your cached object is valid.
+        You decide if your cached object is fresh / valid.

         You can use timestamps, last modified or any other parameters to determine if your cached object is valid (return true), or whether it should be reloaded (return false).